Clarence L. Brandyburg -- Bowman

-Friends may call at the residence and the funeral home.
-The family will be accepting limited guests die to COVID-19.
-You may call the family at 803-829-3404.
+Friends may call at the residence and at Glover's Funeral Home.
+The family will be accepting limited guests due to COVID-19.
+You may reach the family at 803-829-3404.

 Obituaries Newsletter